Working Girl: Plot

-Katharine confronts Tess during the meeting, outing her as her secretary and accusing her of stealing the idea.
-Tess feels she can't defend herself and leaves, apologizing profusely.
-Days later, Tess is offered an entry-level job with Trask Industries after Trask confronts Katharine, who is unable to explain where she got the merger idea, and promises to have her fired for her actions.
+At the meeting, Tess asks Jack whether he has such an ethical code, and he denies this or that he was ever accused of stealing.
+Katharine arrives and confronts Tess during the meeting, outing her as her secretary and accusing her of stealing the idea.
+Tess feels she cannot defend herself and leaves, apologizing profusely.
+A few days later, Tess return to Petty Marsh to clear out her desk and on the way out encounters Jack, Katharine, Trask and members of the team.
+Jack sticks up for Tess, who points out a news item that presents a possible risk to the merger's success.
+She explains to Trask how she came up with the idea for the radio acquisition.
+Trask then confronts Katharine, who is unable to explain where she got the idea, and promises to have her fired for her actions.

-On her first day at Trask, Tess meets Alice, who she assumes will be working for her but is actually her secretary.
+Trask offers Tess an entry-level job with Trask Industries, and she moves in with Jack.
+On her first day at Trask, Tess meets a colleague named Alice, who she initially assumes will be her boss but finds is actually her own secretary.
 Tess insists they work together as colleagues, showing she will be very different from Katharine.
-Finally, Tess calls Cyn from her own office to tell her she has made it.
+Finally, Tess calls her friend Cyn from her own office to tell her that she has made it.